thampe/ZurbInkBundle/README.md

 # This repository is no longer maintained.

 Issue reports and pull requests will not be attended.
+There seems to be an _active_ fork.
+You might want to you [this](https://github.com/gremo/ZurbInkBundle) instead.

 # ZurbInkBundle (Foundation for Emails 2)
 Creating email templates is hard.